 The Old Red Bridge is adjacent to the new bridge located on Red Bridge Road between Holmes and Blue River Road in south Kansas City.
 The bridge is also a popular wedding location.

-After you lock your love, help keep the Blue River clean by tossing your key into special boxes attached to the bridge.
-Your donated keys will be used to create a sculpture of the iconic Monarch Butterfly that travels through Kansas City on its amazing multi-generational migration.
+Key Drop Box: After you lock your love, help keep the Blue River clean by tossing your key into special boxes attached to the bridge.
+Your donated keys will be used by the organization Monarchs on the Move to create a sculpture of the iconic Monarch Butterfly that travels through Kansas City on its amazing multi-generational migration.

 Purchase a Lock (visitors must bring their own locks; locks are not available to purchase at the bridge)

-Visit www.lock-itz.com to purchase a custom engraved lock with a portion of proceeds supporting KC Parks.
-Include “I LOVE KC Parks!” in the notes section when you order.
+Visit www.lock-itz.com to purchase a custom lock with a portion of proceeds supporting KC Parks.
+Include “I LOVE KC Parks!” in the notes section when ordering.

 History of the Old Red Bridge